ClouDesire/docusaurus/docs/modules-helm.md

 * `helm-chart`: the name of the chart, e.g. `bitnami/kubeapps`
 * `helm-load-balancer-setup`: if set to any value, a load balancer is automatically enabled after the chart is successfully installed
-* `helm-service-account-setup`: iIf the application supports the authentication through a service account token, you can force the creation of the service account that will be automatically provided to the customer in the end-user instructions
+* `helm-service-account-setup`: if the application supports the authentication through a service account token, you can force the creation of the service account that will be automatically provided to the customer in the end-user instructions